 Subject to Completion.
-Dated
+Dated August 3, 2005.

 This is an initial public offering of American depositary shares, or ADSs, of Baidu.com, Inc., or Baidu.
-Baidu is offering ADSs, and the selling shareholders disclosed in this prospectus are offering an additional ADSs.
+Baidu is offering 3,208,696 ADSs, and the selling shareholders disclosed in this prospectus are offering an additional 831,706 ADSs.
 Each ADS represents one Class A ordinary share.
 The ADSs are evidenced by American depositary receipts, or ADRs.
-We anticipate that the initial public offering price will be between US\$ and US\$ per ADS.
+We anticipate that the initial public offering price will be between US\$23.00 and US\$25.00 per ADS.

 Prior to this offering, there has been no public market for the ADSs or the shares.
-We have applied to have the ADSs quoted on the Nasdaq National Market under the symbol "BIDU."
+The ADSs have been approved for listing on the Nasdaq National Market under the symbol "BIDU."

-See " Risk Factors" beginning on page 10 to read about risks you should consider before buying the ADSs.
+See "Risk Factors" beginning on page 10 to read about risks you should consider before buying the ADSs.